Importance-Based Token Merging for Efficient Image and Video Generation: Conclusions

 \section{Conclusions}

-In this paper, we propose an importance-based token merging method for diffusion models, which maintains generation quality while reducing inference latency.
-Leveraging classifier-free guidance as an indicator of token importance, our approach strategically allocates computational resources to regions of high relevance to the input condition, thereby enhancing the fidelity of the generated outputs.
+We propose an importance-based token merging method for generation tasks, which maintains generation quality while reducing inference latency.
+We utilize token importance to strategically allocate computational resources to regions of high relevance to the input condition, thereby enhancing the fidelity of the generated outputs.
+This novel, simple, and intuitive strategy accelerates various models for free with no modifications needed.
+Notably, we identify classifier-free guidance as an effective token importance indicator.
 Our method achieves state-of-the-art performance across diverse tasks, including text-to-image synthesis, multi-view generation, and video generation, highlighting its effectiveness and versatility.
-Our approach reveals the surprising effect of applying classifier-free guidance at the token level to facilitate compression with minimal impact on quality. {